 Jocelyn Hagen composes music that has been described as “simply magical” (Fanfare Magazine) and “dramatic and deeply moving” (Star Tribune, Minneapolis/St. Paul).
 Her first forays into composition were via songwriting, and this is very evident in her work.
 The majority of her compositional output is for the voice: solo, chamber and choral.
-In 2015, Test Pilot, her dance opera collaboration with choreographer Penelope Freeh, titled Test Pilot, received the 2017 American Prize in the musical theater/opera division as well as a Sage Award for “Outstanding Design,” and the panel declared the work “a tour de force of originality.”
+Her dance opera collaboration with choreographer Penelope Freeh, titled Test Pilot, received the 2017 American Prize in the musical theater/opera division as well as a Sage Award for “Outstanding Design.”
+The panel declared the work “a tour de force of originality.”
 Her melodic music is rhythmically driven, texturally complex, and has recently become more experimental in nature.
 In 2013 she released an EP entitled MASHUP, in which she performs Debussy’s “Doctor Gradus Ad Parnassum” while singing Ed Sheeran’s “The A Team.”
 Jocelyn is also one half of the band Nation, an a cappella duo with composer/performer Timothy C. Takach, and together they perform and clinic choirs from all over the world.